RayHightower/RayHightower.com/_posts/2022-09-29-achieve-more-measure-the-gain.markdown

 As you can see from the graphic at the top of this article, the Gap is that space between our current state and the _ideal state_ we're striving to achieve.
 Of course, the ideal state is a moving target because humans are wired to strive for more.
 Therefore the gap grows larger every day, and it's difficult to measure because it happens in the future.
 The growing gap is a source of ever-increasing frustration for high achievers.

 The Gain includes those tasks we've achieved so far.
 The Gain is concrete and measurable because we've already done it.
-The Gain is an ever growing list of achievements that we can be proud of.
+The Gain is an ever-growing list of achievements that we can be proud of.

 ### Resting on Laurels?
 Nope.